rasmuswz/e-mail-service/README.md

 The concept intended for this project is GeoMail, the globally-localized e-mail service.
-We provide a web-based email service (e.g. like Gmail) but require that a user offer their location.
+We provide a web-based email service (e.g. like Gmail) but require that users offer their location upon log-in.
 Under the catch-line "<b>You have to share to get anywhere</b>" we reduce our service for users providing no location information.
 In addition to an inbox and the ability to compose e-mails our service (and this is the new thing) presents mailing lists of people logged in nearby.
-An example would be a <b>one mile</b> list allowing the user to send an email to his contacts (people he has received or send mails to) logged in the range at mile from the users current location.
+An example would be a <b>one mile</b> list allowing the user to send an email to his contacts (people he has received or send mails to) logged in with in a range of mile from the users current location.

 On the technical side we provide a web-mail front-end with a back-end